-- 7.1 16/00338/FUL: Demolish existing garage and erect dwellinghouse adjacent to No. 50 Vernon Road, layout amenity space and parking, extend existing vehicle crossover onto Vernon Road Refused planning permission on 16th May 2016 for the following reasons: - "01.
+- 7.1 16/01126/FUL Demolish existing garage and erect dwellinghouse adjacent to No. 50 Vernon Road, layout amenity space and parking, extend existing vehicle crossover onto Vernon Road (Amended Proposal).
+Planning permission granted. - 7.2 16/00338/FUL: Demolish existing garage and erect dwellinghouse adjacent to No. 50 Vernon Road, layout amenity space and parking, extend existing vehicle crossover onto Vernon Road Refused planning permission on 16th May 2016 for the following reasons: - "01.
 The proposal, by virtue of the scale of the proposed dwelling, would be harmfully out-of-keeping with the character and appearance of the surrounding area and cause harm to the streetscene of Vernon Road.
 The proposal is therefore contrary to the NPPF, policies KP2 and CP4 of DPD1 (Core Strategy) policies DM1 and DM3 of DPD2 (Development Management) and the advice within the Design and Townscape Guidance (SPD1). - 02.
 It has not been demonstrated to the satisfaction of the Local Planning Authority that the proposed residential unit would accord with the standards of Part M4(2) of the Building Regulations.
-The proposal would therefore fail to create a flexibly designed house to respond to the future occupiers changing physical and social requirements over their lifetime contrary to the NPPF and policies DM1 and DM8 of DPD2 (Development Management)." - 7.2 15/00869/FULH: Demolish existing garage, erect single storey rear extension and two storey side extension Refused; appeal dismissed. - 7.3 14/00480/CLP: Single storey rear extension (Lawful Development Certificate-Proposed) - Certificate granted.
+The proposal would therefore fail to create a flexibly designed house to respond to the future occupiers changing physical and social requirements over their lifetime contrary to the NPPF and policies DM1 and DM8 of DPD2 (Development Management)." - 7.3 15/00869/FULH: Demolish existing garage, erect single storey rear extension and two storey side extension Refused; appeal dismissed. - 7.4 14/00480/CLP: Single storey rear extension (Lawful Development Certificate-Proposed) Certificate granted.